Chair, Department of Computer Science

 Sandhya Dwarkadas received the B.Tech. degree from the Indian Institute of Technology, Madras, India, in 1986, and the M.S. and Ph.D. degrees from Rice University in 1989 and 1993, respectively.

 She joined the faculty in the Computer Science Department at the University of Rochester in September, 1996.
-Her research interests lie in the areas of parallel and distributed computing, computer architecture, and networks, and in the interaction and interface between the compiler, runtime system, and underlying architecture.
+Her research interests lie in the areas of parallel and distributed computing, computer architecture, and the interaction and interface between the compiler, runtime/operating system, and underlying architecture.
 She has conducted research in several areas, including software distributed shared memory, integrated compiler and runtime support for parallelism, simulation methodology, uniprocessor and multiprocessor architectures, parallel applications development, and performance evaluation.

 Her group is currently designing and implementing two-level and three-level protocols for shared memory on clusters of multiprocessors.
 The Cashmere protocol suite is one such effort to provide efficient shared memory support in software using remote memory access networks.
 InterAct is a system for distributed shared state that provides support for interactive applications with possibly more relaxed consistency requirements.
 InterWeave represents a merger and extension of our previous Cashmere and InterAct projects, combining hardware coherence within small multiprocessors, Cashmere-style lazy release consistency within tightly coupled clusters, and InterAct-style version-based consistency for distributed shared segments.